PerfectlySoft/PerfectDocs/guide/cURL.md

 # Network Requests with cURL

-Perfect provides a complete interface to the open source curl library.
-Curl transfers data with URL syntax, supporting a wide variety of protocols such as “DICT”, “FILE”, “FTP”, “FTPS”, “Gopher”, “HTTP”, “HTTPS”, “IMAP”, “IMAPS”, “LDAP”, “LDAPS”, “POP3”, POP3S, “RTMP”, “RTSP”, “SCP”, “SFTP”, “SMTP”, “SMTPS”, “Telnet” and “TFTP”.
+Perfect provides a complete interface to the open source cURL library through the use of the cURL free and open command-line tool to transfer files on several supported protocols.cURL transfers data with URL syntax, and it supports the following protocols:
+- DICT
+- FILE
+- FTP
+- FTPS
+- Gopher
+- HTTP
+- HTTPS
+- IMAP
+- IMAPS
+- LDAP
+- LDAPS
+- POP3
+- POP3S
+- RTMP
+- RTSP
+- SCP
+- SFTP
+- SMTP
+- SMTPS
+- Telnet
+- TFTP

-Curl has built-in support for SSL certificates, HTTP POST, HTTP PUT, FTP uploading, proxies, cookies, user+password authentication, proxy tunnelling, and more.
+cURL has built-in support for SSL certificates, HTTP POST, HTTP PUT, FTP uploading, proxies, cookies, user+password authentication, proxy tunnelling, and more.

-## Getting Started
+### Getting Started

-In addition to the PerfectLib, you will need the Perfect-CURL dependency in the Package.swift file:
+In addition to the PerfectLib, you will need the Perfect-cURL dependency in the Package.swift file:

 ``` swift
 .Package(url: "https://github.com/PerfectlySoft/Perfect-Curl.git", versions: Version(0,0,0)..<Version(10,0,0)),